yuyangxie96/yuyangxie96.github.io/_pages/about.md

   - /about.html
 ---

+I am currently employed at [Zhipu AI](https://www.zhipuai.cn/) in Beijing, which recently released [ChatGLM](https://chatglm.cn).
-I am currently a Ph.D. candidate at the Department of Computer Science and Technology, Tsinghua University, under the supervision of Prof. Wenjian Yu since Fall 2018.
-Previously, I received my B.S. in the School of Computer Science and Engineering from Northeast University in 2018.
-My major research interests are about graph representation learning, randomized matrix decomposition, and etc.
+Prior to this, I received my Ph.D. degree in January 2024 at Tsinghua University, under the supervision of Prof. Wenjian Yu from the Department of Computer Science and Technology.
+My research primarily focused on Large Language Model (LLM) acceleration and performance optimization, along with graph representation learning and randomized matrix decomposition

 Education
 ======